History of Ford Motor Company: Era of neutrality

 During the first 27 months of World War II, when the U.S. was neutral (to December 1941), Ford was hesitant to participate in the Allied military effort.
 Ford insisted that peaceful trade was the best way to avoid war.
 Ford had a subsidiary in Germany.
 In 1936, a Ford executive visiting Germany was informed by a Nazi official that Ford's Cologne plant manager was a Jew (he had one grandparent who was Jewish), prompting discussions at Ford offices in both Germany and the U.S. Heinrich Albert, Ford's Germany-U.S. liaison, insisted that the manager be fired.
 The manager was replaced by Robert Schmidt, who would play an important role in Germany's war effort.

 Henry Ford had said war was a waste of time, and did not want to profit from it.
 He was concerned the Nazis during the 1930s might nationalize Ford factories in Germany.
 Ford nevertheless established a close collaboration with Germany's Nazi government before the war—so close, in fact, that Ford received, in July 1938, the Grand Cross of the German Eagle medal from the regime.
-Ford's outspoken anti-semitism, including his newspaper, The Dearborn Independent, which published The Protocols of the Elders of Zion, also lent credence to the view that he sympathized with the Nazis.
+Ford's outspoken antisemitism, including his newspaper, The Dearborn Independent, which published The Protocols of the Elders of Zion, also lent credence to the view that he sympathized with the Nazis.
 In the spring of 1939, the Nazi government assumed day-to-day control of many foreign-owned factories in Germany.
 However, Ford's Dearborn headquarters continued to maintain a 52% ownership over its German factories but with no voice or control or financial reward.
 Ford factories contributed significantly to the buildup of Germany's armed forces.
 Ford negotiated a resource-sharing agreement that allowed the German military to access scarce supplies, particularly rubber.
 During this same period, Ford was hesitant to participate in the Allied military effort.
 In June 1940, after France had fallen to the Wehrmacht, Henry Ford personally vetoed a plan to build airplane engines for the Allies.